Access your Pro+ Content below.

-This article is part of the April 2011, Vol. 9 issue of Exchange Server: To host or not to host
+This article is part of the Exchange Insider issue of April 2011, Vol. 9

 The idea of moving Exchange to the cloud stirs fear in IT pros, but hosted options make sense for some firms.
 Here’s how to decide if it is right for your company.